 Although cardiovascular disease is the leading cause of death in the US, there are millions of people who live with heart disease.
 For people who are diagnosed with heart disease, life can change in an instant.
 Cardiac rehabilitation (rehab) is a program that provides people with health education and exercise training that can improve their quality of life and reduce their risk of future health problems.
-Locally, cardiac rehab is offered at Decatur County Memorial Hospital (DCMH).
+It includes supervised, monitored exercise to improve cardiovascular fitness as well as education about heart disease and ways to improve lifestyle while reducing risk factors.
+Locally, cardiac rehab is offered at Decatur County Memorial Hospital (DCMH) in Greensburg, Indiana.

 Cardiac rehab is a medically supervised program that is available for those with heart problems such as: angina (chest pain), heart attack, heart catheterization with either stents or angioplasty, open heart surgery for bypass or valve replacement, or heart transplant.
 There are two phases available at DCMH.
 Phase II begins shortly after someone leaves the hospital and lasts up to a few months.
 Phase III follows and helps someone maintain an exercise routine and continue their healthy lifestyle for the long term.